alibaba/arthas/tutorials/katacoda/command-tee-en/tee.md

-Similar to the traditional `tee` command.
+Similar to the traditional `tee` command, it is used to read standard input data and output its contents into a file.

+`tee` will read data from standard input device, output its content to standard output device, and save it as a file.

 `tee -h`{{execute T2}}